Som-Energia/somenergia-jardiner/docs/desenvolupadors/2023-06-10-overview-devs.md

+title: Overview for devs
+description: Overview of the project for developers
+date: 2023-06-10
+tags: dbt, airflow, plantmonitor, plantreader, jardiner

 # Overview for devs

 ## quickstart

-To fully deploy the dbt models you can do
+To fully deploy the dbt models to the production schema you can do

 ```bash
 dbt build -s tag:jardiner,tag:legacy --store-failures --full-refresh --target prod
 ```

+You will need to have the `prod` profile in your `~/.dbt/profiles.yml` file.

 ## Current State of the project